-On August 9, 2007, the REIT completed a public offering (the "Offering") of 13,375,000 Units for gross proceeds of \$46,143,750.
+On August 9, 2007, the REIT completed a public offering (the "Offering") of 13,375,000 Units for gross proceeds of approximately \$46.1 million.
 In connection with the Offering, the REIT entered into the Underwriting Agreement.
-Pursuant to the Underwriting Agreement, the Underwriters severally agreed to purchase, as principals, an aggregate of 13,375,000 Units at a price of \$3.45 per offered Unit, payable against delivery of a certificate or certificates representing the Units.
-The REIT agreed to pay the Underwriters a fee equal to 6% of the gross proceeds raised pursuant to the offering, though such fee was not payable in respect of any Units purchased by CAB pursuant to the exercise of its pre-emptive rights.
+The underwriters of the Offering exercised their over-allotment option to purchase an additional 1,370,912 Units at a price of \$3.45 per Unit, for additional gross proceeds of approximately \$4.7 million on September 5, 2007.
+CAB subscribed for 4,347,826 units under the Offering pursuant to its pre-emptive right.
+See "Declaration of Trust and Description of Units - Pre-Emptive Rights".